flashcordon/big-history/Exploration-spatiale.md

 On November 13, 1966, Edwin "Buzz" Aldrin became the first to successfully work in space without tiring during Gemini XII, the last Gemini mission.
 Aldrin worked outside the spacecraft for 2 hours and 6 minutes, in addition to two stand-up EVAs in the spacecraft hatch for an additional 3 hours and 24 minutes.
 Aldrin's interest in scuba diving inspired the use of underwater EVA training to simulate weightlessness, which has been used ever since to allow astronauts to practice techniques of avoiding wasted muscle energy.

+- Dans les années 70, les EVA réalisées à bord des stations Skylab (l'ancètre américain de l'ISS) et Mir (son anccètre soviétique) ont démontré que les astronautes pouvaient s'occuper de la maintenance et de la réparation d'une station spatiale.
+> the EVA to free Skylab’s jammed solar array played a key role in saving the program.
+- À l'époque de la navette spatiale, de nombreuses EVA ont été réalisées pour capturer, réparer et redéployer des satellites endommagés.
+> Une vingtaine d'entre elles ont été réalisées sur le télescope spatial Hubble.

+Spacewalks during the Space Shuttle era demonstrated that astronauts during EVAs could capture, repair and redeploy satellites, test future refueling of spacecraft and evaluate assembly techniques.
+From the first EVA during STS-6 in 1983 to the last non-space station related Shuttle EVA during STS-125, the final Hubble Servicing Mission in 2009, astronauts completed 52 spacewalks, 23 of them dedicated to servicing the Hubble Space Telescope in the course of five missions.
+Cosmonauts aboard the Mir space station made extensive use of EVAs for construction, maintenance and scientific and technology research during 79 spacewalks over the facility’s 15-year orbital lifetime.
+Mir also hosted the first EVA by a non-Russian crewmember, Jean-Loup Chrétien from France in 1988.

+One of the stated objectives of the Shuttle-Mir Program, also known as Phase 1 of ISS, was for the United States and Russia to learn to work together as the two former adversaries prepared to jointly build and operate the space station.
+One arena where this was clearly demonstrated was in spacewalking.
+As Phase 1 progressed, astronauts living and working aboard Mir became more involved in the station’s operations, including conducting EVAs.
+On April 29, 1997, Jerry M. Linenger became the first American astronaut to perform an EVA in a Russian Orlan spacesuit with his Mir 23 commander Vasili V. Tsibliev.
+C. Michael Foale and David A. Wolfe added to that experience base with their Mir Orlan EVAs later that year.
+Foale became the first person to perform EVAs in both the US EMU and the Russian Orlan spacesuits.
+On Oct.
+1, 1997, Scott E. Parazynski and Vladimir G. Titov performed the first joint US-Russian EMU EVA during STS-86 while Space Shuttle Atlantis was docked to Mir.
+Titov was also the first non-American to conduct a Shuttle-based EVA.

 - Depuis la sortie de Leonov, plus de 200 astronautes ont effecté des EVA, qui représente plus d'un millier d'heures cumulées passées dans l'espace.

 ## Autres premières